Queer Science Competition

 (The Imitation Game),

-named after him at Exeter Science Park, and he even features on the reverse
+and he even features on the reverse of

 polymer